IgniteUI/igniteui-docfx/en/components/grids_templates/batch-editing.md

 </@@igSelector>
 ```

-This will ensue a proper instance of `Transaction` service is provided for the @@igSelector.
+This will ensure a proper instance of `Transaction` service is provided for the @@igSelector.
+The proper `TransactionService` is provided through a `TransactionFactory`.
+You can learn more about this internal implementation in the [transactions topic](../transaction-classes.md#transaction-factory).

 After batch editing is enabled, define a `@@igxName` with bound data source and [`rowEditable`]({environment:angularApiUrl}/classes/@@igTypeDoc.html#roweditable) set to true and bind: